Germany in the Eurovision Song Contest 2009: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Four" (France, Germany, Spain and the United Kingdom) are required to qualify from the semi-final in order to compete for the final; the top ten countries from the semi-final progress to the final.
-As a member of the "Big 4", Germany automatically qualified to compete in the final on 16 May 2009.
+As a member of the "Big Four", Germany automatically qualified to compete in the final on 16 May 2009.
 In addition to their participation in the final, Germany is also required to broadcast and vote in one of the two semi-finals.
-During the semi-final allocation draw on 30 January 2009, Germany was assigned to broadcast and vote in the first semi-final on 12 May 2009.
-On 16 March 2009, Germany was drawn to perform in position seventeen, following Denmark and preceding Turkey.
-At the conclusion of the final during which American burlesque model Dita von Teese joined Alex and Oscar on stage, Germany placed twentieth in the final, scoring 35 points.
+During the semi-final allocation draw on 24 January 2008, Germany was assigned to broadcast and vote in the first semi-final on 12 May 2009.

-In Germany, the two shows were broadcast on Das Erste which featured commentary by Tim Frühling who replaced Peter Urban due to illness, and the final was broadcast on NDR 2 which featured commentary by Ina Müller and Thomas Mohr.
+In Germany, the first semi-final was broadcast on Phoenix, the second semi-final was broadcast on NDR Fernsehen with a two-hour delay and the final was broadcast on Das Erste.
+All broadcasts featured commentary by Tim Frühling who replaced Peter Urban due to illness.
+The final was watched by 7.33 million viewers in Germany, which meant a market share of 31 per cent.
 The German spokesperson, who announced the top 12-point score awarded by the German vote during the final, was Thomas Anders.

+Final

+Alex Swings Oscar Sings! took part in technical rehearsals on 9 and 10 May, followed by dress rehearsals on 15 and 16 May.
+This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.
+During the running order draw for the semi-finals and the final on 16 March 2009, Germany was placed to perform in position 17 in the final, following the entry from Denmark and before the entry from Turkey.

+The German performance featured Alex Swings Oscar Sings! performing on stage with two dancers and a backing vocalist.
+Alex Christensen was on the left of the stage playing the piano and Oscar Loya was in front of a platform situated on the right of the stage with a gigantic pierced black lips placed on it.
+At the end of the performance, the lips moved revealing American burlesque model Dita von Teese sitting on them.
+The LED screens displayed the words "Miss Kiss Kiss" and a moving doll, and von Teese's name was also displayed on the LED screens on top of the stage.
+The German performance was created by Florian Wieder and Volker Weicker, while the artistic director was Jane Comerford who previously represented Germany at the 2006 contest as part of the band Texas Lightning.
+Germany placed twentieth in the final, scoring 35 points.